3 Mount Elizabeth, #09-09 Mount Elizabeth Medical Centre Singapore 228510

 Scar Removal

-The new surgical procedures, skin resurfing technologies, and other treatments are making it possible for facial scars and scar tissue to be successfully erased or minimized, greatly improving the skin's appearance
+The new surgical procedures, skin resurfacing technologies, and other treatments are making it possible for facial scars and scar tissue to be successfully erased or minimized, greatly improving the skin's appearance

-When the skin is in the process of recovering from an injury, whether the result of an accident, surgery, a burn, or acne, scarring will occur wherever multiple layer so the skin have been affected.
+When the skin is in the process of recovering from an injury, whether the result of an accident, surgery, a burn, or acne, scarring will occur wherever multiple layers of the skin have been affected.
 Once a scar forms, it is permanent but may be made less visible.

 The most basic requirement for all treatment is good health.
 Other requirements are subtler and should be carefully considered in discussion with your skin specialist.
 Expectations of the treatment and of the dermatologist must be realistic.
 A person considering facial scar treatment must understand that there is no way to remove scars completely.
 The goal is to improve the appearance of the scar either by disguising it, relocating it, or minimizing its prominence.
 Skin color and type, age, and the type of scarring, are all important factors that must be part of the discussion prior to treatment.